 Fasting slows down the supply of thyroid hormones to avoid any fat burning in the body—a behavior similar to hypothyroidism.

 In diabetes, the insulin resistance affects body’s ability to stay warm through heat generation from the process of burning brown fat tissues.
+The new miracle weight loss drugs that use GLP-1 pathway follow a similar approach, but need more understanding.

 During extreme starvation, the body shuts down this heat producing mechanism.
 Similar slow down occurs in hibernation, which is also mediated by thyroid hormones.